-A step-by-step guide to appearing in a Microsoft Teams audioconference or videoconference proceeding is attached as Appendix “A”.
+For a step-by-step guide to appearing in a Microsoft Teams audioconference or videoconference proceeding see the Guide for Appearing in the Provincial Court Using Microsoft Teams.
 It contains detailed information about connecting to and managing a Microsoft Teams audioconference or videoconference.
 Review the guide carefully before your matter proceeds.

 Virtual Proceedings and Remote Attendance Etiquette